Agnes Okoh: Ministry

 The call came in 1943 when she repeatedly heard a voice in her head saying "Matthew Ten".
 After some bewilderment, she discovered that this referred to the biblical instructions of Jesus in Saint Matthew's Gospel, chapter ten, telling his disciples to preach the gospel far and wide.
 By 1947, with encouragement from Ma Ozoemena, she felt ready to start evangelising, sold her profitable textile business and distributed her money to the poor.
 She started her public ministry in the marketplace in Onitsha, carrying a bell and a Bible, singing gospel songs, praying and exhorting people to renew their lives in Jesus.
 Many people came to listen, and some were healed of their ailments.
 She soon became widely known in Igboland and was invited to visit towns and villages in the surrounding area to evangelise.
 At each place, she sought the permission of the elders before starting singing, praying, preaching healing and prophesying.
 Periodically she would return to Onitsha where her mentor, Ma Ozoemena was based.
 Here she set up a prayer house headquarters in an unfinished building, and trained twelve people, ten men and two women, to join her in her ministry.

-She sought to set up worship buildings for her converts.
-Some village elders allowed her to build on what were known as "evil forests".
-This was a test for the new religious group because the spirits of the outcasts who were buried on these lands were thought to haunt them.
-She took up the challenge, prayed and erected church buildings without harm coming to her or her converts.
+She endeavored to establish places of worship for her converts.
+Certain village elders permitted her to construct these buildings on sites known as "evil forests."
+This posed a trial for the new religious group, as it was believed that the spirits of the outcasts buried there would haunt them.
+Undeterred, she accepted the challenge, prayed fervently, and successfully erected church buildings without any harm coming to her or her converts.
 She encouraged the villagers to live in and farm these areas and was known as "Odozi Obodo" (nation builder) because of her ability to overcome the forces of the evil forests.

 Her ministry flourished, but in 1965 she prophesied that Nigeria would soon be in turmoil, and during the Civil War (1966–1970) in eastern Nigeria, closed all the prayer houses and encouraged her converts to move to the more peaceful area of Arondizuogu.
 The war ended in 1970, things returned to normal, and the Christ Holy Church International, as it was now known, continued to expand.